Welcome from the Pro Vice-Chancellor

-As Pro Vice Chancellor of the Faculty of Arts, Humanities and Social Sciences at Queen’s University Belfast, I would like to thank you for showing an interest in the position Head of Queen’s School of Law.
+As Pro Vice-Chancellor of the Faculty of Arts, Humanities and Social Sciences at Queen’s University Belfast, I would like to thank you for showing an interest in the position Dean and Head of School for the Queen’s Management School.

-Law at Queen’s is ranked in the top 101-125 of both the QS and Times Higher Education World Subject rankings, while Queen’s currently sits at 209 in the QS World University Rankings 2021.With an annual turnover in excess of £370 million, over 24,000 students, including 3,500 international students and 4,300 staff, our university plays a unique leadership role in Northern Ireland, contributing £1.9 billion to the UK economy.
-This website provides you with all the information you will need about the Head of the School of Law, as well the wider University.
+Queen’s is ranked at 200 in the QS World University Rankings 2020, with an annual turnover in excess of £370 million, over 24,000 students, including 2,600 international students and 4,300 staff, our university plays a unique leadership role in Northern Ireland, contributing £1.9 billion to the UK economy.
+This website provides you with all the information you will need about the Dean and Head of School for the Queen’s Management School, as well the wider University.

 I am proud of the positive impact that we make on society and the economy in Northern Ireland, supporting the communities that we serve.
 This impact reflects both the strengths of Queen’s and our approach to partnership and collaborative working.
 Our Social Charter for example, reaffirms our commitment to engaging with society and celebrates the many ways our students and staff make a valuable contribution to our local community.
 The University is also playing a key role in the Belfast Region City Deal, leading on a number of innovation projects that will have a transformative effect on the local economy.